Today's miles: 26

 When we got to the Eagle Creek trailhead, there were two weekend hikers already there.
 They were making hotdogs for dinner and offered to share with us, a lovely treat.
 Wocka and I stayed up past bedtime and watched the stars come out, talking about our favorite moments on trail.
 When I finally said goodnight, I retreated into the trees where Sunshine and I had found a couple of tent spots.
 The two of us talked as we lay in our open-netted tents, looking up at the sky.
 We talked about his home life and how much he loved being on trail, even though his family didn't approve of his journey.
 We reminisced about when we first met in the desert, and those wonderful days with the rest of the Chain Gang walking through the Sierras.
 Sunshine admitted that recently his feet have been hurting him very badly and he worried that he would have to leave the trail permanently before the end.
 I told him he should see a doctor when we return to Portland, and he could take whatever happens one day at a time.

 "Don't worry," I told him.
 "It's like they always say... the trail provides.
-Everything always seems to work out on trail, somehow."
+Everything always seems to work out in the end, somehow."

 Sunshine agreed, "yeah, it's not like I'll die.
 I mean... except that once."